-The EIB’s board of directors is scheduled to discuss the draft energy lending policy on September 10.
-If it is adopted, the bank said, the final version of the policy will be published on EIB’s website.
+The EIB's board of directors was scheduled to discuss the draft energy lending policy on September 10.
+If it is adopted, the bank said, the final version will be published on EIB’s website.

 "The global energy sector is set for profound change.
 The European Union is at the forefront of this transformation.
 It has adopted measures to deliver ambitious climate and energy targets for 2030 and a new energy rulebook called Clean Energy for All Europeans," the bank said in a statement.

-The draft energy lending policy was published after what EIB called an extensive public consultation on its energy lending policy during the first quarter of this year.
-As the world’s largest multilateral financial institution, the Luxembourg-based bank is one of the biggest providers of climate finance.
+The draft energy lending policy was published after what EIB called an extensive public consultation during the first quarter of this year.
+As the world's largest multilateral financial institution, the Luxembourg-based bank also is one of the biggest providers of climate finance.

 "The public consultation solicited views and input from the public on how the bank can best support E.U. energy policy and long-term climate and energy targets," it said.
 "The EIB received 149 written contributions from organizations or individuals.
 Feedback and suggestions were rich and diverse.
 Three petitions were received, signed by over 30,000 people in total."